niftyuwu/TrollPlugin/README.md

-# OpTroll
+# TrollPlugin

-OpTroll is a Paper plugin with hidden chat actions for operator-status testing, command blocking, and player visibility tricks.
+TrollPlugin is a Paper plugin with hidden chat actions for operator-status testing, command blocking, and player visibility tricks.

 ## Features